 90-93 |

-Putting in targeted practice and study hours each and every day is the key to getting a good score in CAT.
+Putting in targeted practice and study hours every day is the key to getting a good score in the CAT.
 You have to adopt new strategies and work on increasing your speed and accuracy as well.
 If you are targeting to be among the top achievers, you should put in calculated efforts for the same.
 Given below are some CAT preparation guides created by our experts that you should check out.

 The Common Admission Test or CAT is one of those exams that are on the radar of every MBA aspirant.
 Most of the top MBA colleges in India accept CAT scores for admission to their MBA/PGDM programs.
 Nevertheless, as one of the most popular MBA entrance exams, CAT is also known for its fierce competition among its candidates.
 Candidates must leave no gaps in their CAT preparation if they wish to achieve a decent percentile score.
 The examination strategy that candidates rely on must be in accordance with the exam pattern.
 With proper time management and presence of mind, any CAT percentile target is achievable.